nguyenthuan155632/bookmark_manager/README.md

 - Link Check Schedule (per user): enable/disable, interval (min 1 minute), batch size; “Run now” for a one‑off check
 - Export/Import: JSON/CSV export; CSV import with column mapping and tags delimiter
 - Auto‑tag Suggestions: enable/disable automatic tag suggestions when adding bookmarks
-  - When `OPENAI_API_KEY` is configured, AI is used to refine tags; otherwise, a heuristic fallback is used.
+  - When `OPENROUTER_API_KEY` is configured, AI is used to refine tags; otherwise, a heuristic fallback is used.
- - Auto‑description: when description is blank, the server will attempt to generate a concise description in the background (OpenRouter preferred when `OPENROUTER_API_KEY` is set; otherwise OpenAI if available).
+ - Auto‑description: when description is blank, the server will attempt to generate a concise description in the background (uses OpenRouter when `OPENROUTER_API_KEY` is set).
 Preview and per‑bookmark endpoints are also available.

 ### API Endpoints (AI)